UNGA CONFERENCE 2019

 H.E.
 Adama Dieng

 Social inclusion focused development, is about guaranteeing human rights and promoting social justice for all, increasing the quality of life of citizens and improving individual wellbeing.
-An inclusive society is one that rises above differences of race, gender, class, generation, and geography to ensure equality of opportunity regardless of origin.
+An inclusive society is one that rises above differences of race, gender, class, generation and geography to ensure equality of opportunity regardless of origin.
 In an inclusive society, social interaction is governed by an agreed set of social institutions.
 The capability of all citizens to determine how those institutions function and relate to their day to day lives, is indeed a hallmark of an inclusive society.

 Inclusion requires five dimensions to be effective and indeed meaningful to a society concerned.
-Roughly it would include; Visibility – to be recognized as a member of the society; consideration – that the needs and concerns of all individuals and groups in society are taken into account by policy planners; access to social interactions – that everyone has the same rights to participate; equal rights – that the human rights set out in wide range of international and regional instruments are domesticated and all members of society are able to claim them; and access for all to resources necessary to participate fully in society.
+Roughly it would include; Visibility – to be recognized as a member of the society; consideration – that the needs and concerns of all individuals and groups in society are taken into account by policy planners; access to social interactions – that everyone has the same rights to participate; equal rights – that the human rights set out in a wide range of international and regional instruments are domesticated and all members of society are able to claim them; and access for all to resources necessary to participate fully in society.
 Yet we all agree that these five goals are indeed aspirational, as no country can claim to have achieved them all.
 However, despite this reality, it is always useful to aspire to something positive whose realization can always enhance the future and wellbeing of humanity.

 As I conclude, let me reiterate my conviction that, if we are to achieve inclusive development and sustainable peace, we must reaffirm our commitment to the primacy of human dignity and agency of human in development itself.
 We must put humanity at the center of development.
 The central objective of any development pursuit should be to uplift humanity from the misery of poverty and injustice.
 As underscored by the preamble to the Universal Declaration of Human Rights, “recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace.”
 It is our fundamental duty that we continue to solemnly honor and apply these words.
 But also use the very words as standard to hold accountable those who violate them.
 Irrespective of who they are.

 PANEL 1: Inclusive Social Development in achieving the Global Goals 2030